pavelVPo/IBMC_LSFBD_smiles_parser/README.md

     See x1_test-pairs\_\_Rcode.R, x2_test-identify\_\_Rcode.R, x3_test-analyze\_\_Rcode.R for the actual code.

-    Here in 0.02% of the records the second symbol was incorrectly recognized.
-However, in all such cases the mistake was made against the symbol from the **class atom_bar_2**. **atom_oar** could not preceed the **atom_bar_2**, thus such mistake could not been made in the correct SMILES string.
+    Here, the second symbol was incorrectly recognized in 0.02% of the records.
+However, in all such cases the mistake was made against the symbol from the class atom_bar_2. atom_oar could not precede the atom_bar_2, thus such mistake could not been made in the correct SMILES string.

 ## Basic parser